grossato/2d_sznajd_model_with_nonconformists/README.md

 # 2d_sznajd_model_with_nonconformists

-simple implamantation of the sznajd model in 2D with stauffer's dynamic and non conformism (thermal noise).
+simple 2D implamantation of the sznajd model  with stauffer's dynamic and non conformism (thermal noise).

 sources: